DennisFaucher/Terraform-vSphere/README.md

 ### Creating Your build.tf File

 build.tf defined the Terraform provider (vsphere) that will do the work as well as what work to do (clone a VM from template and then customize that VM).
 Download and edit the build.tf in this repository to match your VM creation needs.

+### Initializing the VMware Terraform Module

+Once you have created your variables.tf and build.tf files in your new directory, run "terraform init" to download the Terraform vsphere provider module referenced in your build.tf file.